huangfeng/docs/data/api/_isdate.md

 @short: checks whether the passed value is a date object

 @params:
-- check		any	the value to check
+- check		mixed		the value to check

 @returns:
 - result	boolean	<i>true</i>, if the passed value is a date object